f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab3.rst

 Modify The Log Profile To Collect Firewall Security Events
 ----------------------------------------------------------

-Edit log profile network firewall tab using the following information:
+Edit the log profile network firewall tab using the following information:

 **Navigation:** Click on the Network Firewall tab